occupational disability, what next

 Katrin Straub

 The diagnosis of occupational disability is a shock, but you are not alone.
 Approximately one in four Germans is affected during their working life.
-This guide will show you step by step what to do next.
+This guide shows you step by step what to do now.

 The topic in brief and concise terms

-Disability must generally last at least six months and you must be at least fifty percent unable to perform your profession.
+The incapacity to work must generally last for at least six months, and you must be at least fifty percent unable to perform your occupation.

-A detailed description of your professional activity and comprehensive medical evidence are crucial for a successful benefit claim.
+A detailed description of your professional activities and comprehensive medical evidence are crucial for a successful benefit application.

-Immediate measures after diagnosis: The first three steps to secure your claims
+Immediate actions following the diagnosis: The first three steps to secure your claims

 After being diagnosed with occupational disability, prompt and structured action is crucial.
-First, you should consult your doctor to obtain a detailed medical report.
-These medical documents form the basis for all further steps and must clearly demonstrate the occupational disability.
-Then, immediately inform your occupational disability insurance informally of the occurrence of the claim.
-Many insurance conditions include deadlines, the failure of which can lead to financial disadvantages; often, benefits are only paid from the month of notification.
+First, you should consult your doctor to obtain detailed medical documentation.
+These medical records are the basis for all further steps and must clearly demonstrate the inability to work.
+Then, immediately inform your disability insurance in an informal manner about the occurrence of the benefit case.
+Many insurance policies have deadlines, missing which can lead to financial disadvantages; often, benefits are only paid from the month the claim is reported.

-Prompt notification could secure you benefits in the five-figure range.
-As a third step, request the necessary application forms from your insurance company.
-These are often very comprehensive, usually between ten and thirty pages.
-The careful preparation of this initial phase is fundamental.
-This is how you lay the foundation for a successful claims assessment.
+Timely reporting may secure you benefits worth five figures.
+As the third step, request the necessary application forms from your insurance provider.
+These are often very extensive, usually between ten and thirty pages.
+Careful preparation of this first phase is fundamental.
+This way, you lay the foundation for a successful benefit assessment.

-Mastering the Power Application: How to Overcome the Challenge of the Fifty Percent Clause
+Mastering the Benefit Claim: How to Overcome the Fifty Percent Clause Hurdle

-The application for benefits is the cornerstone on the way to disability pension.
-Most insurers provide benefits when you are unable to perform your job for at least six months to fifty percent.
-This so-called fifty percent clause is often crucial.
-Therefore, a detailed and precise description of your most recently performed activity is essential.
-You often need to meticulously break down your daily work routine to prove that you can no longer perform the core activities.
+The benefit claim is the key step on the path to disability insurance pension.
+Most insurers provide benefits if you are likely unable to perform your occupation for at least six months to fifty percent capacity.
+This so-called Fifty Percent Clause is often crucial.
+Therefore, a detailed and precise description of your most recently exercised occupation is essential.
+You often need to meticulously break down your daily professional routine to demonstrate that you can no longer fulfil the core activities.

-Your doctor must confirm the diagnosis and the anticipated duration of the disability.
-Simple certificates from your GP often aren't sufficient; expert opinions from specialists are usually necessary.
-One in three claims is rejected because the minimum degree of disability of fifty percent is deemed not to be met.
-Therefore, a careful claim submission is critical.
-The insurer examines three key areas: your information at the time of contracting, your job description, and the medical facts.
-Be aware that insurers pay particular attention to health information in applications for newer contracts (less than ten years old).
+Your doctor must confirm the diagnosis and the likely duration of the disability.
+Simple certificates from a general practitioner are often insufficient; assessments from specialists are usually necessary.
+One in three benefit claim rejections occurs because the minimum degree of disability of fifty percent is considered not reached.
+Therefore, careful application submission is crucial.
+The insurance reviews three key areas: the information you provided at contract conclusion, your activity profile, and the medical facts.
+Be aware that insurers particularly scrutinise the health information provided upon application for more recent contracts (less than ten years old).

 The following documents are typically required:

-• Detailed medical reports on the cause, onset, type, course, and expected duration of the illness.
+• Detailed medical reports on the cause, onset, nature, progression, and expected duration of the condition.

-• A precise description of the most recently performed job, including all partial activities and their time frame.
+• An exact description of the most recently performed occupation, including all sub-tasks and their time extent.

-• Information about your income and other benefit providers (e.g. other insurances, pension insurance).
+• Details of your income and other benefit providers (e.g. other insurance, pension insurance).

-Having a clear understanding of your insurance terms helps you avoid pitfalls.
+A thorough understanding of your insurance conditions helps you avoid pitfalls.
 This process can be complex and requires your full attention.

-Understanding Legal Foundations: Your Rights and Obligations in the Event of a Claim
+Understanding Legal Foundations: Your Rights and Responsibilities in Case of Benefits

-The legal definition of occupational disability can be found in Paragraph 172 of the Insurance Contracts Act (VVG).
-According to this, a person is considered occupationally disabled if they are unable, either entirely or partially, to perform their last practiced profession due to illness, bodily injury, or more than age-appropriate physical decline, and this is expected to be permanent.
-The insurance conditions often specify this with the six-month period and the fifty percent rule.
-It is important to know the difference from incapacity to work: occupational disability refers to your specific profession, whereas incapacity to work relates to any activity in the job market.
+The legal definition of occupational disability is found in Paragraph 172 of the Insurance Contract Act (VVG).
+Accordingly, someone is considered occupationally disabled if they cannot, due to illness, bodily injury, or more than age-related decline in their abilities, perform their last occupation either wholly or partially for the foreseeable future.
+The insurance terms often specify this with the six-month period and the fifty percent rule.
+It is important to know the difference from incapacity: Occupational disability pertains to your specific job, incapacity relates to any activity in the labor market.

 You have a duty to cooperate during the benefit assessment.
-This means you must provide all necessary information and documents and, if necessary, undergo a medical examination.
-If the insurance refuses to pay, a specialised lawyer can help enforce your claims.
-Ensure you provide truthful information both when applying for the insurance and in the event of a claim, to avoid violating the pre-contractual obligation to disclose.
-Otherwise, this may lead to a refusal of benefits.
-A careful examination of your employment contract can also provide information about regulations on occupational disability.
-Employers must examine whether continued employment, possibly through a redesign of the workplace, is possible before considering termination.
+This means you must provide all necessary information and documents and undergo a medical examination if required.
+If the insurance denies the benefit, a specialised lawyer can help enforce your claims.
+Be sure to provide truthful information, both when applying for the insurance and when making a claim, to avoid breaching the pre-contractual duty of disclosure.
+This could otherwise lead to denial of benefits.
+Carefully reviewing your employment contract can also provide insight into regulations on occupational disability.
+Employers must assess whether continued employment, perhaps through workplace adjustments, is possible before considering termination.

-The case law in the field of occupational disability insurance is often consumer-friendly.
-Nevertheless, disputes frequently arise, especially concerning the degree of disability or the interpretation of contract clauses.
-Recent rulings show that courts scrutinise the arguments and expert reports very carefully.
+Judicial rulings in the area of occupational disability insurance are often consumer-friendly.
+Nevertheless, disputes continue to arise, particularly regarding the degree of occupational disability or the interpretation of contractual clauses.
+Recent rulings show that courts examine arguments and expert reports very carefully.
 For example, the Higher Regional Court of Frankfurt am Main ruled that a master plumber cannot be referred to a position as a caretaker (7 May 2025).
 Another ruling from the Hamburg Regional Court underscores the importance of precise expert report analyses (28 May 2025).

-Our expert tip: Keep comprehensive records of your health condition and its impact on your professional activities.
+Our expert tip: Document your health condition and its impact on your professional activity thoroughly.
 Gather all medical reports and findings.
-Insist on an expert with specialisation in your main ailment for any assessments.
-For mental illnesses or conditions that are difficult to diagnose, such as Chronic Fatigue Syndrome (CFS), evaluations are particularly common.
-If your occupational disability insurance does not pay, examine the reasons closely.
-Sometimes it is due to inadequate presentation of the facts.
+Insist on an expert with the appropriate specialization for your main illness when it comes to assessments.
+For mental illnesses or conditions that are difficult to diagnose like Chronic Fatigue Syndrome (CFS), an assessment is frequently commissioned.
+If your disability insurance does not pay out, carefully examine the reasons.
+Sometimes it is due to insufficient presentation of the facts.
 Professional support can be crucial here to avoid mistakes and improve the chances of success.

 1. The burden of proof for occupational disability lies with the insured.

-2. The specific design of the professional activity is decisive, not just the job type.
+2. The specific configuration of professional activity is decisive, not just the job type.

 3. Mental illnesses can also lead to full occupational disability.

-4. Delayed reporting of the claim can result in a loss of rights.
+4. Late notification of the claim can lead to the loss of entitlements.

-If you have not taken out occupational disability insurance, often the only option is to apply for state disability pension.
-However, this is subject to stricter conditions and is often significantly lower.
-Understanding these details is important for your financial security.
+Should you not have taken out occupational disability insurance, often the only option is to apply for a state disability pension.
+However, this is subject to stricter requirements and is often significantly lower.
+Addressing these details is important for your financial security.

 FAQ

-The completed insurance benefit application, detailed medical reports and assessments that substantiate the diagnosis, onset, course, and expected duration of the occupational disability, as well as the degree of impairment (at least fifty percent), and a precise description of your last professional activity are absolutely necessary.
+Essential requirements include the completed insurance claim form, detailed medical reports and assessments, providing evidence of the diagnosis, onset, progression, and anticipated duration of the disability, as well as the degree of impairment (at least fifty percent), and a precise description of your last performed professional activity.

-How is the degree of occupational disability (GdBU) of at least fifty percent proven?
+How is a degree of occupational disability (GdBU) of at least fifty percent proven?

-Proof is provided through a detailed description of your professional activities and how severely they are impaired by your health restrictions.
-Medical assessments must confirm that you can no longer perform at least half of your essential occupational activities.
+Proof is provided by a detailed account of your professional activities and the extent to which these are impacted by your health limitations.
+Medical reports must confirm that you are no longer able to perform at least half of your essential professional activities.

-What can I do if my application for occupational disability pension is rejected?
+What can I do if my application for disability pension has been rejected?

-Examine the reasons for rejection carefully.
-Often it is due to incomplete documents or insufficient medical justification.
-File an objection and, if necessary, consult a specialist lawyer for insurance law to assert your claims.
+Check the reasons for rejection carefully.
+It is often due to incomplete documents or insufficient medical justification.
+File an appeal and, if necessary, consult a specialist lawyer in insurance law to enforce your claims.

 Does my income play a role in determining occupational disability?

-Your income primarily plays a role in the amount of the insured pension, not directly in determining occupational disability.
-What is crucial is the loss of ability to perform your profession, not primarily the income loss, although that is a consequence.
+Your income primarily affects the amount of the insured pension, not directly the determination of occupational disability.
+The crucial factor is the loss of ability to perform your profession, not primarily the loss of income, although that is a consequence.

-Do I have to undergo a medical examination by a doctor appointed by the insurance company?
+Do I need to undergo a medical examination by a doctor appointed by the insurance company?

-Yes, as part of your obligation to cooperate, the insurance may arrange for a medical examination at its own expense to clarify the facts.
+Yes, as part of your duty to cooperate, the insurance company can arrange a medical examination at its own expense to clarify the matter.
 You are generally required to comply with this.

-Have your insurance situation checked for free and receive concrete optimisation suggestions.
+Have your insurance situation reviewed for free and receive concrete optimisation suggestions.

 Subscribe to our newsletter